highrisedigital/wpbroadbean/readme.txt

 * Extensible application form where developers can now make changes to application fields.
 * New endpoint URL which no longer uses a query string name and value, but an actual URL.
 The endpoint for jobs to be posted to is now `/wpbb/jobfeed/`.
 * Application forms are now shown on job single page views rather than having a seperate page.
 * Added a check for SSL.
-If you site is not running over SSL (https) a warning message is shown on the settings page.
+If your site is not running over SSL (https) a warning message is shown on the settings page.
 * Allow users to display a credit to Highrise Digital below each single job post, should they wish the give something back to us!
 * Allow the jobs post type to show in the REST API.
 This means that partial block editor (aka Gutenberg) support is provided.
 The edit screens now use the new block editor.
+* Prepared the plugin for add-ons being released, namely allow add-ons to add settings to different admin menu pages.

 To view the changelog for older versions of the plugin, please visit [the Github releases page](https://github.com/highrisedigital/wpbroadbean/releases).